gwiedeman-rtg/eventuous/src/Azure/src/Eventuous.Azure.EventHubs/Versioning/README.md

 ## Strategy Selection Priority

-The event store selects a version strategy in this order:
+The event store selects a version strategy in this order (highest priority first):

-1. **Injected `IStreamVersionStrategy`** - If registered in DI container, this takes highest priority
+1. **Injected `IStreamVersionStrategy`** - If registered in DI container via `RegisterVersionStrategy()`, this takes highest priority
-2. **Registered `IVersionStrategyFactory`** - If a factory is registered, it's used to create the strategy
+2. **Registered `IVersionStrategyFactory`** - If a custom factory is registered, it's used to create the strategy
-3. **Configuration-based creation** - Falls back to creating built-in strategies based on `EnableAtomicVersioning` and connection strings
+3. **Configuration-based creation** - Uses `DefaultVersionStrategyFactory` to create built-in strategies based on:
+   - `EnableAtomicVersioning` setting
+   - `TableStorageConnectionString` presence
+   - Connection strings from `appsettings.json` or code configuration

+This means you can:
+- Use configuration by default: `services.AddAzureEventHubsEventStore(configuration)`
+- Override with custom strategy: `services.RegisterVersionStrategy<MyStrategy>()`
+- Override with custom factory: `services.RegisterVersionStrategyFactory<MyFactory>()`

+All three approaches work together seamlessly!

 ## Best Practices